influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.8/guides/migration.md

 2. [Set up InfluxDB Enterprise meta nodes](#set-up-influxdb-enterprise-meta-nodes)
 3. [Set up InfluxDB Enterprise data nodes](#set-up-influxdb-enterprise-data-nodes)
 4. Do one of the following:
    - [Migrate a data set with zero downtime](#migrate-a-data-set-with-zero-downtime).
-This method lets you move data between OSS to Enterprise as you're testing the migration.
+This method lets you move data between OSS and Enterprise as you're testing the migration.
    - [Migrate a data set with downtime](#migrate-a-data-set-with-downtime).
+With this method, you cannot move data from Enterprise back to OSS.
 This method is useful if you're not able to run a portable backup, for example, for any of the following reasons:
      - Data set exceeds a certain size (roughly 10 databases or more, or more than 500 shards per database)
      - Hardware requirements aren't available
      - Time constraints

-     {{% note %}}
-     With this method, you cannot move data from Enterprise back to OSS.
-     {{% /note %}}

 ### Upgrade InfluxDB to the latest version

-Upgrade InfluxDB to the latest stable version.
+Upgrade InfluxDB OSS and InfluxDB Enterprise to the latest stable version.
+Make sure the OSS and Enterprise version is the same.

 - [Upgrade InfluxDB OSS](/influxdb/latest/administration/upgrading/)
 - [Upgrade InfluxDB Enterprise](/enterprise_influxdb/latest/administration/upgrading/)